mmmuscus/Shadow-Functions-Engine/README.md

 2. |@x|
    | 0|
 ```
 After the above cases we can be sure, that the desired location blocks movement, and that at least one of the cells that are next to the player from the last frame in the direction of the desired location block movement (see the first two figures from [this very section](#3422-keepinbounds)).
-We check for theese cells one by one, if both of them block movement we don't move the player.
+We check for these cells one by one, if both of them block movement we don't move the player.
 If only one is blocking movement we "slide" the player in the logical direction (see the figures above: in the case of the 1st figure we "slide" him to the right, and in the case of the 2nd figure we "slide" him downwards).
 The logic behind this is the following: the player wants to move to (a + 1; b + 1) but that cell is not avalaible for movement.
 The inputs consist of the s button (which signals the desire to move downwards) and the d button (which signals the desire to move to the right), so if the player can't move downward AND to the right, he should move to at least in one of the directions he wants to.
 #### 3.4.2.3. setDirections
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp